Speak Irish: Earrach!

 On the topic of walking, I just finished a book by Shane O’Mara, Professor of Experimental Brain Research at Trinity College Dublin and past Director of the Trinity College Institute of Neuroscience.
 The book is titled, “In Praise of Walking, The New Science of How We Walk and Why it’s Good for Us.”

-For those of us that are regular walkers, he shares the science behind what we already know and experience.
+For those of us who are regular walkers, he shares the science behind what we already know and experience.
 I always feel refreshed or cleansed after a good walk in the woods.

 One of our readers sent me a link to a lecture on YouTube on The Origins of the Irish, noting the number of Clevelanders with roots in Co.
 Mayo, and it reminded me of a poem by Antoine O’Raifteirí about spring and Mayo.
 Go raibh maith agat Rich A.!